steineggerlab/taxoview/README.md

 ## Features

-- **Raw Kraken Report Parsing**: Accepts raw Kraken report data as input, eliminating the need for manual data formatting.
+- **Easy Kraken Report Parsing**: Directly accepts raw Kraken report data, eliminating the need for manual formatting.
-- **Customizable Sankey Diagrams**: Configure diagram settings such as the number of taxa displayed per rank, filtering thresholds, label options, and dimensions.
+- **Customizable Sankey Diagrams**: Fine-tune visualization settings such as the number of taxa displayed per rank, filtering of taxa based on read counts or percentages, label options, and figure dimensions.
-- **Easy Integration**: Simple installation and usage with Vue.js.
+- **Easy Integration**: Simple installation and usage with Vue.js projects.
-- **Interactive Visualizations**: Leverage D3.js for rich, dynamic diagrams.
+- **Interactive Visualizations**: Hover over specific taxa to highlight lineage relationships and view detailed taxonomic information at a glance.

 ## Installation